 3. Secret Beach

-This is the right place to go if you want to build sand castles, collect shells and make rock towers so kids will be busy the whole day.
+If you want to build sand castles, collect shells or make rock towers, this is the right place to go.
+Kids will be busy the whole day.

-This beach near Austin is located in Roy Guerrero Park, known as one of the best parks to relax, party, and play.
+This beach is in Roy Guerrero Park.
+It is a good place to relax, party, and play.

 From Austin Downtown, there is only 15 minutes drive to the beach, followed by a 10-minute walk on a marked trail that starts from the parking lot.